nanofuzz/nanofuzz/README.md

  - Object methods
  - Compiling to module formats other than CommonJS (see [VS Code issue #130367](https://github.com/microsoft/vscode/issues/130367))
  - Support for stateful, flaky, or non-deterministic tests
- - Sandboxing external side-effects
+ - Sandboxing external side-effects, mocks, or stubs
- - Custom generators, filters, and oracles
+ - Custom generators, validators, and filters

-> **Note:**
->
+ - Test case minimization

-> This is a research project not presently intended for production use.
+ NaNofuzz is a research project not presently intended for production use.
 Contributions are welcome to address the limitations above.

+### NaNofuzz Research Paper

+To reference NaNofuzz in your research, we request you to cite our upcoming ESEC/FSE'23 paper:

+> Matthew C. Davis, Sangheon Choi, Sam Estep, Brad A. Myers, and Joshua Sunshine. **Nanofuzz: a usable tool for automatic test generation**.
+In Proceedings of the 31st ACM Joint European Software Engineering Conference and Symposium on the Foundations of Software Engineering, 2023. (accepted and pending publication; [pre-print](https://cmumatt.github.io/assets/NaNofuzz_2023.pdf))